bmolnar91/workbook/module_advanced_enterprise_general.md

 - Strictly validated in every case before the relevant action is executed.

 #### What is JWT used for?
 Where to store it on client side?

+WIP

+A **JSON Web Token (JWT)** is an open standard that defines a compact and self-contained way for **securely transmitting information** between parties as a JSON object.
+This information can be verified and trusted because it is **digitally signed**.
+JWTs can be signed using a secret or a public/private key pair.

+JWTs allow backend developers to authenticate users, without making a single query to the database server or any other type of storage.

+Here are some scenarios where JSON Web Tokens are useful:

+- **Authorization**: This is the most common scenario for using JWT.
+Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.
+Single Sign On is a feature that widely uses JWT nowadays, because of its small overhead and its ability to be easily used across different domains.
+- **Information Exchange**: JSON Web Tokens are a good way of securely transmitting information between parties.
+Because JWTs can be signed -- for example, using public/private key pairs -- you can be sure the senders are who they say they are.
+Additionally, as the signature is calculated using the header and the payload, you can also verify that the content hasn't been tampered with.

+JWTs are nothing more than a cryptographically signed, base64 representation of a JSON object.
+By signing the token, we make sure that its content was not altered in any way.
+This is achieved by verifying the received token with the exact same key that was used to sign it in the first place.
+In case the signature that we generate does not match the one in the token, we should consider that the token is invalid.

+JWT tokens have three parts, all represented as base64 strings:

+- A **header** that usually contains the token’s expiration date, the algorithm used for signing, and extra metadata.
+- A JSON **payload**.
+- A **signature** created by signing the header and the payload

+A JWT typically looks like this: `[header].[payload].[signature]`.

+**Store JWTs securely**:

+A JWT needs to be stored in a safe place inside the user's browser.

+If you store it inside _localStorage_, it's accessible by any script inside your page (which is as bad as it sounds, as an _XSS attack_ can let an external attacker get access to the token).

+**Don't store it in local storage (or session storage)**.
+If any of the third-party scripts you include in your page gets compromised, it can access all your users' tokens.

+The JWT needs to be stored inside an **httpOnly cookie**, a special kind of cookie that's only sent in HTTP requests to the server, and it's never accessible (both for reading or writing) from JavaScript running in the browser.

+> JWT is a great technology for API authentication and server-to-server authorization.
+It's not a good choice for sessions.

 ### Threaded programming